 The Racial Equity Committee evaluates the CoC policies and data related to racial equity to ensure that access to safe and affordable services and housing is the norm for African American, American Indian, and LatinX peoples.
 This group monitors the extent that marginalized populations are overrepresented in the homeless system and recommends policy changes based on data and best practices.

-Lived Experience Committee
+Lived Expertise Committee

 Street Outreach WorkGroup

-Established in May 2021, this group is responsible for creating an encampment response policy, planning for housing vouchers, and prioritizing non-sheltered populations in the Coordinated Access System.
+This group is responsible for creating an encampment response policy, planning for housing vouchers, and prioritizing non-sheltered populations in the Coordinated Access System.

 Emergency Housing Vouchers Workgroup